-37. Plaintiff seeks relief in his and his business's individual capacities and seeks to represent a class consisting of all others who are similarly situated.
+36. Plaintiff seeks relief in his individual capacity and seeks to represent a class consisting of all others who are similarly situated.
 Pursuant to Fed.
 R. Civ.
 P. 23(a) and (b)(2) and/or (b)(3), Plaintiff seeks certification of the following class: